mmahmoodictbd/unloadbrain/_posts/2022-04-24-home-assistant-control-ring-volume-partner-phone.md

 ### Example usecase
-- Emergency button
+- Emergency button.
-- Find your phone feature
+- Find your phone feature.
+- Geofencing + automatic silent off/on.
+Courtesy to _bwyer_ from Reddit.

 ### My Solution